MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

 1. The following text should appear in the chat dialog:

     ```text
-    How should I handle refund requests?
+    How should I handle a company refund request?
     ```

 1. Select the **Get Help** button.
-You should see results returned from the *Company FAQs.docx* document that you uploaded earlier in Azure AI Studio.
+You should see results returned from the *Company FAQs.docx* document that you uploaded earlier in Azure OpenAI Studio.
 If you'd like to read through the document, you can find it in the **customer documents** folder at the root of the project.

 1. Change the text to the following and select the **Get Help** button: